-High levels of unemployment may result in an increasing number of loan delinquencies and an increasing number of insurance claims; however, unemployment is difficult to predict given the uncertainty in the current market environment, including as a result of global events such as the COVID-19 pandemic, the Russia-Ukraine war, and the possibility of an economic recession.
+High levels of unemployment may result in an increasing number of loan delinquencies and an increasing number of insurance claims; however, unemployment is difficult to predict given the uncertainty in the current market environment, including as a result of global events such as the COVID-19 pandemic, the Russia-Ukraine war, instability in the financial services industry, and the possibility of an economic recession.
 Since the beginning of 2021, inflation has increased dramatically.
 The impact that higher inflation rates will have on loan delinquencies is unknown.

-The seasonally-adjusted Purchase-Only U.S. Home Price Index of the Federal Housing Finance Agency (the "FHFA"), which is based on single-family properties whose mortgages have been purchased or securitized by Fannie Mae or Freddie Mac, indicates that home prices fell 0.1% nationwide in November, 2022 compared to October, 2022.
-The 12 month change in home prices remains at historically high rates, but the rate of growth is moderating: it increased by 6.7% in the first eleven months of 2022, after increasing 17.9%, 11.7%, and 5.9% in 2021, 2020 and 2019, respectively.
+The seasonally-adjusted Purchase-Only U.S. Home Price Index of the Federal Housing Finance Agency (the "FHFA"), which is based on single-family properties whose mortgages have been purchased or securitized by Fannie Mae or Freddie Mac, indicates that home prices increased 0.5% nationwide in February, 2023 compared to January, 2023.
+Although the 12 month change in home prices recently reached historically high rates, the rate of growth is moderating: it increased by 0.6% in the first two months of 2023, after increasing 6.7%, 18.0%, and 11.8% in 2022, 2021 and 2020, respectively.
 The national average price-to-income ratio exceeds its historical average, in part as a result of recent home price appreciation outpacing increases in income.
-Affordability issues and the significant increase in interest rates in recent months has put downward pressure on home prices.
-Recent third-party forecasts predict that home prices will decline further.
-This decline may occur even absent a deterioration in economic conditions due to declines in demand for homes, which in turn may result from changes in buyers' perceptions of the potential for future appreciation, restrictions on and the cost of mortgage credit due to more stringent underwriting standards, higher interest rates, changes to the tax deductibility of mortgage interest, decreases in the rate of household formations, or other factors
+Affordability issues and the significant increase in interest rates has put downward pressure on home prices.
+Recent third-party forecasts predict that home prices will decline.
+This decline may occur even absent a deterioration in economic conditions due to declines in demand for homes, which in turn may result from changes in buyers' perceptions of the potential for future appreciation, restrictions on and the cost of mortgage credit due to more stringent underwriting standards, higher interest rates, changes to the tax deductibility of mortgage interest, decreases in the rate of household formations, or other factors.